catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 settings:

 - EPA CEMS cannot be loaded without EIA data unless you have existing PUDL database containing EIA.
-This is because CEMS because it relies on IDs from EIA860
+This is because CEMS relies on IDs from EIA860

 - EIA Forms 860 and 923 are very tightly related.
 You can load only EIA 860, but the settings verification will automatically add in a few 923 tables that are needed